HUXLEY ST JOHN-BROOKS

 Games

-My thanks to Sarel Steel, who sent me these games from the pages of the "South African Chess Magazine" for 1937:
+My thanks to Sarel Steel, who sent me some games from the pages of the "South African Chess Magazine" for 1937.

 Home Page | Natal Champions | Durban Champions